Being refused life insurance doesn’t mean you have run out…

 It may mean, however, that you need to shop around and compare quotes in order to find the most competitive deals.

 There are many reasons why an insurer's underwriters may class you as an impaired risk.

 1) Medical condition

-You may be considered as impaired if you have a pre-existing medical condition, which could impact your life expectancy and/or your ability to work.
+You may be considered impaired if you have a pre-existing medical condition, which could impact your life expectancy and/or your ability to work.

 Monthly premiums could increase by 25%, 50%, 75%, 100% or even 150%+, depending on how serious a risk the condition is considered.

-Common ‘impaired’ illnesses/conditions include:
+Common impaired conditions include: